 installed a Unidata DVB-S NOAAPORT ingest system at

 the Southern Region Climate Center (SRCC) at Louisiana State

 University (LSU).
 This system was put together from software

-operation at the SSEC for over a year, but announcement of its
+has been in operation at the SSEC for over a year, but

 NOAAPORT ingest system installed at the Universidad de Costa Rica in

-San Jose, Costa Rica (February) has been functioning well for the
+San Jose, Costa Rica stopped functioning after failure of the satellite

 The UCR system was put together from excessed computer equipment